(CNN)Here's a look at the life of Secretary of State John Kerry.

-March 11, 2004 - CNN reports that Kerry has received in the primaries the exact number of Democratic delegates to assure his nomination as the candidate for president.
+March 11, 2004 - CNN reports that Kerry has received the exact number of Democratic delegates to assure his nomination as the candidate for president.

 July 6, 2004 - Kerry names Sen. John Edwards (D-NC) as his vice presidential running mate.

 November 2, 2004 - George W. Bush is re-elected with 62,040,606 votes to Kerry's 59,028,109.
 Kerry gets 252 Electoral College votes and Bush has 292.